stfc/cloud-rundeck-jobs/scripts/OpenstackSearch/docs/README.md

 # Installation
 Must have `Python3` and `pip` installed and updated (you may also need to install the latest version of the `cryptography` python module)

-To install the Python library, clone the repository and run:
+To install the Python package, clone the repository and run:

 `pip install /path/to/repo/scripts/OpenstackSearch/query_openstack`